What is a Pre-Pack Administration?

-Under SIP 16, insolvency practitioners remain required to follow stringent rules to ensure transparency in the transaction process under pre-pack.
+Under SIP 16, insolvency practitioners must follow stringent rules to ensure transparency in the transaction process under pre-pack.

 Does the pre-pack administration suspend or interrupt business?

-This is because even assets, such as contracts in work – for example, contracts for certain services that were only 50% complete at the time of the prior company’s insolvency – can be purchased and transferred to the new company.
+This is because even assets, such as contracts in work – for example, contracts for specific services that were only 50% complete at the time of the previous company’s insolvency – can be purchased and transferred to the new company.

-Unsecured creditors sometimes receive a dividend under the “prescribed part”, though no dividend unusual.
+Unsecured creditors sometimes receive a dividend under the “prescribed part”, though no dividend is unusual.